Italian Meatloaf

 Notes

-MAKE AHEAD: Can be made up to 12 hours ahead of time to this point and refrigerated.
+• Can be assembled up to 12 hours ahead of time to this point and refrigerated.
 (Ground meats should not be left uncooked for too long as they can become unsafe to consume.)

 Nutrition